-First Aid for Divers Course This one-day course teaches the basics of non-resuscitation first aid likely to be needed in the BSAC diving environment.
+The BSAC First Aid for Divers SDC is a one-day course that teaches the basics of non-resuscitation first aid likely to be needed in the diving environment.
 There is lots of practice on the course giving you the confidence to give first aid in a real emergency.
 It includes making use of the resources likely to be available at the time including improvisation of dressings and splints using materials and equipment commonly found at the dive site or in a boat.
 If you already have first aid training, this course is a quick and easy way to ‘practice, practice, practice’ your skills, while learning the best way to apply them in diving.

-Oxygen Administration Course This one-day course is designed to teach the administration of oxygen as a means on increasing the effectiveness of First Aid treatment of diving accidents.
-The Oxygen Administration course has a mix of classroom-based and practical lessons, teaching: • Basic life support • Use of the pocket mask • Oxygen and diving incidents and how they benefit from oxygen • Casualty assessment • The use of oxygen administration equipment
+The BSAC Oxygen Administration SDC has a mix of classroom-based and practical lessons, teaching: • Basic life support • Use of the pocket mask • Oxygen and diving incidents and how they benefit from oxygen • Casualty assessment • The use of oxygen administration equipment

 Chartwork and Position Fixing SDC Saturday 11th and Sunday 12th May 2019